Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Some C books appear to use terms other than *parameter* and *argument*.
+<span class="ques"></span> Some C books appear to use terms other than *parameter* and *argument*.
 Is there any standard terminology?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: As with many other aspects of C, there's no general agreement on terminology, although the C89 and C99 standards use *parameter* and *argument*.
+<span class="ans"></span> As with many other aspects of C, there's no general agreement on terminology, although the C89 and C99 standards use *parameter* and *argument*.
 The following table should help you translate:

 |This book:|Other books:|
 |---|---|